A11en0/Deeplearning-Notes/README.md

-# series code of the tensorflow basic, just a notes of learning.
+### A series code of the tensorflow basic, just a notes of learning.